Eric loves to play "The Binding of Isaac: Rebirth" on Steam, and it is one of his favorite games. He wants to teach others about the game.

 From what I have learned so far, some of the weaker items have now been buffed, and I may need to reconsider if they are the worst.

 Most notably, Holy Water seems like it might be useful now.

 The Binding of Isaac: Rebirth Items to Avoid

 I am going to list the worst items in The Binding of Isaac: Rebirth.
 I will explain why these items are bad and so frustrating.
 These items tend to do more harm than good.

-In some cases, these items are only good in certain situations.
-It takes luck to get the right combination for these items to be great.
+These items are good in certain situations.
+But it takes luck to get the right combination for these items to be great.

 In a game like The Binding of Isaac: Rebirth, you want items that are always good or at least neutral.
 Items that are sometimes bad are the stuff I mostly just ignore.